Why, When and How to Use L1 in the Classroom

 On my initial TEFL training course in 2003, we weren't allowed to use L1 (the students' first language) in the classroom.

-If you did, the tutors would lower your mark for that lesson, and stern feedback would be given.
-It seemed that the rule was there so the tutors could check that you were capable of delivering a lesson without using the students' L1.
+If you did, the tutors would lower your mark for that lesson and give you stern feedback.
+It seemed that the rule was there so the tutors could check that you could deliver a lesson without using the students' L1.

 Strangely though, that's as far as the discussion on L1 went - there was no further information on how to best use L1.
 So when I started my first teaching position, I had an ingrained habit of only using L1 and prejudice against using L2.
 I'm sure this has been the same for thousands (tens of thousands?) of TEFL teachers worldwide.